As of version 0.9.2 WLED supports DMX output via MAX485. This is great for controlling DMX LED PAR lamps with WLED patterns.

-The DMX output uses a MAX485 transceiver connected to the TX-pin of the ESP in order to produce DMX output.
+The DMX output required the use of a MAX485 transceiver connected to the TX-pin of the ESP in order to produce DMX output.

 I am currently working on an open source PCB design to go along with this feature.

 If you need to use another pin for output than the TX-pin, you'll need to change this in the ESP-Dmx library itself.
-This setting is located in ESP-Dmx/src/ESPDMX.cpp on line 29.
+This setting is located in src/dependencies/dmx/ESPDMX.cpp on line 31.